Cardinals vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nolan Gorman and the St. Louis Cardinals will play Christian Yelich and the Milwaukee Brewers on Monday at Busch Stadium, at 7:45 PM ET.
+Jordan Montgomery starts for the St. Louis Cardinals on Tuesday at Busch Stadium against Christian Yelich and the Milwaukee Brewers.
+First pitch is at 7:45 PM ET for the second game of a three-game series.

-Bookmakers list the Cardinals as -110 moneyline favorites, while giving the underdog Brewers -110 moneyline odds.
-The over/under for the game has been set at 8 runs.
+Bookmakers list the Cardinals as -185 moneyline favorites, while giving the underdog Brewers +150 moneyline odds.
+The game's total is set at 8.5 runs.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.